ngdathd/FlappyBird/README.md

 # FlappyBird

+## This is a game copied from FlappyBird by Nguyen Ha Dong

+## I remade it using LibGDX with the knowledge I just learned

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

 This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.